Iceland in August: Your Ultimate Guide

 The Christmas Village in Hafnarfjörður, near Reykjavík: This charming market is open every weekend afternoon during Advent.
 The Christmas tree lights are always switched on at the start, so everyone can be immersed in the warm and welcoming Christmas spirit.
 As well as arts, crafts and Christmas-themed goodies you can meet with Santa Claus and his elves, visit the cozy little Christmas houses and enjoy the storybook scenes.

 On 1 December 1918, Iceland became independent from Denmark.
 This year will mark the 100th anniversary of the momentous occasion.
 The centenary is sure to be celebrated in a big way by the Icelandic people, no doubt with tremendous emphasis on the Icelandic culture and language.
 Full details of the celebrations have not yet been published, although an important event is planned for the 18 July.
-This was the date a century ago, when Alþingi, the Icelandic Parliament signed the treaty which would give Iceland independence on 1 December 2018.
-On 18 July the Icelandic Parliament will hold a special celebratory session at Þingvellir National Park (Thingvellir), where the historic Icelandic Parliament was formed in the year 930.
+This was the date a century ago, when Alþingi, the Icelandic Parliament, signed the treaty that would give Iceland independence on 1 December 2018.
+On 18 July, the Alþingi will hold a special celebratory session at Þingvellir National Park (Thingvellir), where the historic Parliament was formed in the year 930.
 This grand celebratory session will be shown live on television.

-As the Union Treaty which officially made Iceland independent took effect on 1 December it is certain very special celebrations will be organized on that day in collaboration with universities and the people.
-At this time these are yet to be determined.
-This is kind of exciting, anyone can visit the official website and propose a project.
+As the Union Treaty, which officially made Iceland independent, took effect on 1 December, it is certain very special celebrations will be organized on that day in collaboration with universities and the people.
+At this time, these have yet to be determined.
+This is kind of exciting, and anyone can visit the official website and propose a project.

 The Thirteen Icelandic Yule Lads only take one bath each year, and this happens in Mývatn Nature Baths, in North Iceland.
 Guests can join them for this special occasion and have some fun, while some of the Lads are grumpy because they don’t like water.
 This Yule bathing session is always held two weeks before Christmas at around 5 pm.
 Throughout the afternoon the local people sell homemade goods and crafts, this is a great place to buy that perfect gift from Iceland.